"I hear and I forget. I see and I remember.

 How do I register for COMPASS?

 Participants may be referred to the program by school resource and patrol officers, counselors or self-referral by a parent or guardian.
+Click below to submit an application.

 When does the class take place?